ShaofengWu123/ShaofengWu123.github.io/_posts/2021-08-08-www-withoutwww.md

 ---
-title: "Wha is the difference between a domain name that has www or no www?"
+title: "What is the difference between a domain name that has www or no www?"
 categories:
-  - Blog
+  - Tech blog
 tags:
   - computer network
 ---
-When browsering websites, you may happen to notice a difference among the domain names that you type into the browser: some of the domain names have "www" prefix while others do not.
+When browsing websites, you may happen to notice a difference among the domain names that you type into the browser: some of the domain names have "www" prefix while others do not.
 What's more, sometimes you can use these two kinds of domain names to visit the same website.
 For example, you can try links below to visit Baidu search engine website:

 - [https://www.baidu.com/](https://www.baidu.com/)
 - [https://baidu.com/](https://baidu.com/)